W.W. Grainger (NYSE:GWW) Releases FY 2022 Earnings Guidance

 W.W.
-Grainger (NYSE:GWW – Get Rating) last issued its earnings results on Friday, July 29th.
-The industrial products company reported $7.19 earnings per share for the quarter, beating analysts’ consensus estimates of $6.72 by $0.47.
-The firm had revenue of $3.84 billion for the quarter, compared to the consensus estimate of $3.69 billion.
+Grainger (NYSE:GWW – Get Rating) last announced its quarterly earnings results on Friday, July 29th.
+The industrial products company reported $7.19 earnings per share for the quarter, beating the consensus estimate of $6.72 by $0.47.
 W.W.
 Grainger had a return on equity of 57.59% and a net margin of 9.23%.
-The company’s revenue was up 19.6% compared to the same quarter last year.
-During the same quarter last year, the business posted $4.27 EPS.
-Sell-side analysts forecast that W.W.
+The company had revenue of $3.84 billion during the quarter, compared to analysts’ expectations of $3.69 billion.
+During the same period last year, the business earned $4.27 earnings per share.
+W.W.
+Grainger’s quarterly revenue was up 19.6% on a year-over-year basis.
+On average, equities analysts forecast that W.W.
 Grainger will post 28.07 earnings per share for the current year.

-In other news, VP Paige K. Robbins sold 2,330 shares of W.W.
-Grainger stock in a transaction dated Thursday, July 28th.
-The stock was sold at an average price of $500.03, for a total value of $1,165,069.90.
-Following the completion of the transaction, the vice president now directly owns 11,996 shares of the company’s stock, valued at approximately $5,998,359.88.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Corporate insiders own 10.00% of the company’s stock.
+In related news, VP Paige K. Robbins sold 2,330 shares of W.W.
+Grainger stock in a transaction that occurred on Thursday, July 28th.
+The shares were sold at an average price of $500.03, for a total value of $1,165,069.90.
+Following the completion of the transaction, the vice president now owns 11,996 shares in the company, valued at $5,998,359.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+10.00% of the stock is owned by insiders.

 Institutional Inflows and Outflows

-Several hedge funds have recently made changes to their positions in the business.
-Private Advisor Group LLC raised its position in shares of W.W.
-Grainger by 2.2% in the 1st quarter.
-Private Advisor Group LLC now owns 1,067 shares of the industrial products company’s stock worth $550,000 after acquiring an additional 23 shares in the last quarter.
-Wellington Management Group LLP increased its position in W.W.
-Grainger by 5.6% in the 1st quarter.
-Wellington Management Group LLP now owns 491 shares of the industrial products company’s stock valued at $254,000 after buying an additional 26 shares in the last quarter.
-Wetherby Asset Management Inc. increased its position in W.W.
-Grainger by 1.5% in the 1st quarter.
-Wetherby Asset Management Inc. now owns 2,251 shares of the industrial products company’s stock valued at $1,161,000 after buying an additional 34 shares in the last quarter.
-SVB Wealth LLC increased its position in W.W.
-Grainger by 5.3% in the 1st quarter.
-SVB Wealth LLC now owns 888 shares of the industrial products company’s stock valued at $458,000 after buying an additional 45 shares in the last quarter.
-Finally, Equitable Holdings Inc. increased its position in W.W.
-Grainger by 5.7% in the 1st quarter.
-Equitable Holdings Inc. now owns 943 shares of the industrial products company’s stock valued at $486,000 after buying an additional 51 shares in the last quarter.
-71.33% of the stock is owned by institutional investors.
+Large investors have recently modified their holdings of the stock.
+Fairfield Bush & CO. acquired a new stake in shares of W.W.
+Grainger during the first quarter worth about $30,000.
+Private Advisor Group LLC increased its position in shares of W.W.
+Grainger by 2.2% during the first quarter.
+Private Advisor Group LLC now owns 1,067 shares of the industrial products company’s stock worth $550,000 after purchasing an additional 23 shares in the last quarter.
+Cibc World Market Inc. increased its position in shares of W.W.
+Grainger by 67.9% during the first quarter.
+Cibc World Market Inc. now owns 789 shares of the industrial products company’s stock worth $407,000 after purchasing an additional 319 shares in the last quarter.
+Sei Investments Co. increased its position in shares of W.W.
+Grainger by 33.6% during the first quarter.
+Sei Investments Co. now owns 26,661 shares of the industrial products company’s stock worth $13,947,000 after purchasing an additional 6,705 shares in the last quarter.
+Finally, Allianz Asset Management GmbH increased its position in shares of W.W.
+Grainger by 212.9% during the first quarter.
+Allianz Asset Management GmbH now owns 25,798 shares of the industrial products company’s stock worth $13,306,000 after purchasing an additional 17,553 shares in the last quarter.
+Institutional investors and hedge funds own 71.33% of the company’s stock.

 About W.W.
 Grainger